imehrlich/survey_bag/README.md

 PS3: Report and analysis of data for PS3 can be found in *~/pSets/PS3/PS3.Rmd*

 PS4: Report and analysis of data for PS4 can be found in *~/pSets/PS4/PS4.Rmd*

+PS5: Report and analysis of data for PS5 can be found in *~/pSets/PS5/PS5.Rmd*